galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > </tool>
 > ```
 >
-> Which, when seen loaded into Galaxy looks like the following figure:
+> Which, when seen loaded into Galaxy looks like an ordinary tool:
 > ![Generated form seen by the new tool user](../../images/toolfactory_hello_demo_form.png "The form displayed when the generated Hello tool is executed is below.
 The user sees a text box to enter any string.
 When executed, it will be echoed to a new history file called <code>Hello_output</code>")
 > When a user runs the tool and enters some text in the text box, the decorated output will appear in a new history text dataset.
-> This may not seem very exciting but serves to illustrate a useful pattern that can easily be adapted and extended .
+> This may not seem very exciting but it provides a useful pattern that can easily be adapted and extended.
 > The script could do something far more interesting and could take unlimited input datasets, user configurable parameters and can produce as many outputs as needed in the history.

 {: .details}